Mammothon - No More Excuses

 • Avoid more aggressive treatments and experience better outcomes.

-The American Society of Breast Surgeons provides the following guidelines for breast cancer screenings:
+The American Society of Breast Surgeons recommends:

-• Women at average risk should begin yearly mammograms at age 40.
-Women at higher risk should start yearly mammograms earlier, along with supplemental imaging.
+• Women at average risk: Begin yearly mammograms at age 40.

 As a regional leader in breast health, LifeBridge Health offers advanced screenings, treatments and support services at our Breast Care Centers at Northwest Hospital, Carroll Hospital, Grace Medical Center and Pomona Square.
 With state-of-the-art technology and a compassionate care team, we’re here to guide you through every step of your breast health journey.
+Because your well-being is worth celebrating—today, tomorrow and always.

 FAQs